Meet the KSPW team

 KATE GENDALL - PRoJECT MANAGER

 Kate is our project manager, and general doer-of-things-that-need-doing.
-She has a background in genetics and statistics, and is currently employed as a kind of integrated data evangelist.
+She has a background in genetics and statistics, and is keen to make a difference through working as a public servant.
 Kate's experience with a chronic illness left her passionate about intersectionality and making sure everyone's voices can be heard.
 Kate is a self-professed geek, and also enjoys crafts, Japanese culture, and learning all the things.
 KSPW gives her a chance to indulge two of her passions: awesome women and colour-coded spreadsheets.

 Arzoo SyeddaH - Event manager